survivejs/react-book/manuscript/04_implementing_notes.md

 ### Extracting `Note`

-A good first step towards the hierarchy we want is to extract `Note`. `Note` is a component which will need to receive `task` as a *prop* and render it as below:
+A good first step towards the hierarchy we want is to extract `Note`. `Note` is a component which will need to receive `task` as a *prop* and render it.
+In terms of JSX this would look like `<Note task="task goes here" />`.

+In addition to `state`, `props` are another concept you will be using a lot.
+They describe the external interface of a component.
+You can annotate them as discussed in the *Typing with React* chapter.
+To keep things simple, we are skipping `propType` annotations here.

+A function based component will receive `props` as its first parameter.
+We can extract specific props from it through [ES6 destructuring syntax](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring).
+A function based component is `render()` by itself.
+They are far more limited than class based ones, but they are perfect for simple *presentational* purposes, such as this.
+To tie these ideas together, we can end up with a component definition such as this:

 **app/components/Note.jsx**